 Prior to submission, students should make sure their work reflects integration of all course learning outcomes.
-The submission should be 2000 words +/-10% (not including title page, abstract, reference pages or appendices).
-The analysis must be supported by a minimum of 4 academically sound sources of information, although the expected response would integrate more.
+Each submission should be 1500 words +/-10% (not including title page, abstract, reference pages or appendices).
+The analysis must be supported by at least 3 academically sound sources of information.
 The submission must utilize APA formatting.
 Review through SafeAssign is included during the submission process.
 Students are encouraged to submit the assignment through SafeAssign Direct prior to official submission.

-For assignment details, please refer to the IR 456 Project Brief posted on Blackboard.
+For assignment details, please refer to the IT 103 Project Brief posted on Blackboard.
 The evaluation rubric to be used for assessment is also included.
-The assignment is due on Thursday of week 4.
+The instructor will announce when assignment is due.